oalders/go-for-perl-hackers/README.md

 Now, open `vim` after installing `vim-go` and enter `:GoInstallBinaries`

-Now you can take advantage of `:GoRename` when refactoring code and `:GoTest` in order to test your code without leaving your `vim` session.

 Also, you can add `goimports`:

 First install it: `go get golang.org/x/tools/cmd/goimports`